Monday, March 27, 2023

 “I love to use simple and elegant shapes to capture their unique, wonderful qualities.
 In this piece, I use hand-painted paper collage to create the positive and negative shapes of a big happy whale,” she says.

-Minted is helping independent artists and artisans that don’t have access to traditional retail channels.
+Minted is helping independent artists and artisans who don’t have access to traditional retail channels.
 It provides them exposure and opportunity, and pairs consumers with some of the best, most unique works out there.
 This commitment extends to the natural world, serving as an example of excellence with 100 percent of its stationary packaging recyclable or compostable by the end of this year, and more than 80 percent coming from post-consumer waste, plants, or sustainably sourced materials.
 It has also developed a resource guide for small businesses to help them navigate the world of sustainability initiatives.

 3. Veggie Baby Finger Paint